-Stephen Brown: Steve is a Partner in Deloitte’s Consulting Practice and leads the Consumer and Industrial Products Industry Practice.
-He volunteers as Chair of the Board of Youth Challenge International, a Canadian-based NGO focused on global youth development.
+Stephen Brown (Secretary): Steve is a Partner in Deloitte’s Consulting Practice and leads the Consumer Industry Practice.
+He was recently the Chair of the Board of Youth Challenge International, a Canadian-based NGO focused on global youth development.
 In both his paid and volunteer work he has increasingly come up against the topic of Basic Income and the opportunities and challenges brought about by automation, disruption and concentration of income/wealth.
 He recently addressed the Parliamentary Standing Committee on Industry, Science and Technology regarding the future of Manufacturing in Canada and he serves clients who are confronted by choices regarding robotics, artificial intelligence, wages, employee retention and workforce development on a daily basis.
 He hopes to help bring the voice of business to the discussions of Basic Income and act as an ambassador for the topic back into the business community.

 John Rook, PhD: John is founding director of the Canadian Poverty Institute at Ambrose University in Calgary and currently Director of Programs & Strategic Initiatives at The Mustard Seed.
 He is past President and CEO of the Calgary Homeless Foundation, was previously CEO of Potential Place, Co-Executive Director of The Alex Community Health Centre, and CEO of The Salvation Army Community Services.
 John was an Associate Professor at McMaster, holds an adjunct faculty position at the University of Calgary, and lectures primarily in areas of poverty, mental illness and homelessness.
 He brought this experience and knowledge to his role as Chair of the National Council of Welfare (2007-2012) and the Alberta Interagency Council on Homelessness (2013-2014).